Quantum Riemann-Hilbert problems for the resolved conifold: Refined BPS structures

 \subsection{Definition}

 In \cite{Bri1} the numerical Donaldson-Thomas theory was used to give the definition of a BPS structure, which is a special case of Kontsevich and Soibelman's notion of a stability structure.
-The natural analogue for the refined Donaldson-Thomas theory is given as follows.
+The following definition is the natural analogue for the refined Donaldson-Thomas theory, which first appeared in \cite{BBS}.

 \begin{definition} A refined BPS structure $(\Gamma, Z, \Omega)$ consists of the data \begin{enumerate} \item A finite rank free abelian group $\Gamma \simeq \mathbb{Z}^{\oplus n}$, equipped with a skew-symmetric form \item A homomorphism of abelian group, called central charge,